 Using Google Maps, we took the bus into the center of Pau this morning, where through almost no planning on our part we exited at the foot of the funicular, which we rode up to the promenade along the Boulevard du Pyrenees.
 The 14 euro breakfast, by the way, was not worth it.
 We were still full from last night’s hamburgers in the hotel restaurant, and the food was not that fresh or wonderful.
 Last night and this morning we also could not escape the television news of riots, burning, and arrests in Paris over the May Day holiday.
 It all seemed far removed from the peaceful green world through which we have been walking.

-People were helpful on the bus.
-God must watch over the clueless and pilgrims, as we managed two bus rides with no errors.
+People on the buswere helpful.
+God must watch over the clueless pilgrims, as we managed two bus rides with no errors.
 We looked at the amazing Chateau of Henri Quatre, who was a larger-than-life figure in these parts a few hundred years ago, then caught another bus to Lescar, getting off just where Kent figured we could catch the Chemin again.
 It was good we were not walking that road lined with US-style businesses.
 Along here was where we would have stayed, had we not walked away from the Chemin last night.

 When we exited the bus, we immediately saw the red and white Grand Randonnee marks!
 In short time we were in the woods, where we crossed the river Adour and then a highway.

 We had a bizarre meeting in a watery culvert, too low to walk through upright, with a pilgrim walking from Sevilla to Arles.
 All of us had difficulty getting through.
 I took my pack off, holding it in one hand and my poles in the other, and made it through without falling off the narrow ledge and into the water.
 It seemed odd that we should meet our only pilgrim heading in the opposite direction in this almost impassable spot.